dougludlow/ng2-bs3-modal/README.md

 <script src="https://cdnjs.cloudflare.com/ajax/libs/twitter-bootstrap/3.3.6/js/bootstrap.js"></script>
 ```

-Or, if you're using systemjs, configure it to load them.
+Or, if you're using [SystemJS](https://github.com/systemjs/systemjs), configure it to load them.
 And import them in your typscript.

 ## Install